redhat-developer/lsp4ij/docs/UserDefinedLanguageServer.md

 * [Scala Language Server (Metals)](./user-defined-ls/metals.md)
 * [TypeScript Language Server](./user-defined-ls/typescript-language-server.md)

+If the template folder contains a `README.md` file, you can press the help button to open the instructions.

 #### Custom template

-The `Template file-selector` can be used to select a directory from the file system to load a custom language server template, these templates can be pre-filled with server name, command, mappings and potential configuration.
+The `Add new template...` item from the `Template combo-box` can be used to select a directory from the file system to load a custom language server template, these templates can be pre-filled with server name, command, mappings and potential configuration.

 If the template folder contains a `README.md` file, you can press the help button to open the instructions.